Case Study:

 Who I Worked With:

-This project was a collaboration between myself and members of the Chesapeake Bay Program Web Team, including our UX researcher, content specialist, and developer.
-Throughout the process, collaboration was central, with each team member’s expertise shaping the final product.
+This project was a collaboration with members of the Chesapeake Bay Program Web Team, whose expertise across research, content, and development helped shape the final product.

 User Research & Data Collection: